Unfortunately for female cyclists, we are more prone to urinary tract infections than the average woman.

 The final type of UTI is located in the urethra, also known as urethritis where the common symptoms are a burning sensation when urinating and discharge.

-Other signs that something isn’t quite right, is cloudy and pungent pee and having the urge to urinate but only managing a few agonising drops at a time.
+Other signs that something isn’t quite right is passing cloudy and pungent pee and having the urge to urinate but only managing a few agonising drops at a time.

 Urinary tract infections and cycling